Nanguneri: Politics

-Nanguneri assembly constituency is a part of Tirunelveli (Lok Sabha constituency).
+Nanguneri assembly constituency is a part of Nanguneri Assembly constituency and Tirunelveli (Lok Sabha constituency).

 Landmarks

 Vanamamalai Perumal temple located here, is a Vaishnavite Shrine also known as Arulmigu Sree Vanamamalai Totatri Perumal Temple or more commonly known as Totadri Mutt.
 This temple is administered by the Vanamamalai jeeyar Mutt.
 The annual festivals are held in the months of Pankuni and Chittirai.

 Nanguneri SEZ

 Joint Venture agreement between TIDCO and AMR and its Associates signed on 10 April 2008 in the presence of the Hon'ble Chief Minister of Tamil Nadu.

 Approval given by Government of India in July 2008.

 SEZ Notified by Ministry of Commerce & Industry, vide Notification Ref.
 S.O.2690 (E) dated 18.11.2008.

 Dr Karunanidhi said the Special Economic Zone (SEZ) at Nanguneri in Tirunelveli district would produce television sets for the first stage of distribution of colour television sets, which forms a major election promise of the DMK, would begin in September this year.